Horia1408/Mini_Smart_Home/README.md

 # Mini_Smart_Home
 State: Done

-This mini smart home source code is for a project from university.
-The project permit to a user to navigate into a menu where it could be checked the home stateand to read messages transmitted from a web interface.
+This mini smart home source code is for a project from university.\n The project permit to a user to navigate into a menu where it could be checked the home stateand to read messages transmitted from a web interface.